heywoodlh/heywoodlh.io/_posts/2024-02-08-simple-uptime-monitoring-k8s.md

 tags: all, linux, kubernetes, monitoring, alert, uptime
 ---

+> EDIT March 08, 2024: updated with the latest version of the container, netcat example, and keeping track of state in the `uptime-status` PVC

 I will keep this brief: I have implemented uptime monitoring in Kubernetes and I don't know of any solution that's simpler.

 There are two ingredients for this system: